dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 ## Load Balancer

-- [x] Data at Rest](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-data-at-rest-encryption-requirements.html) is not mandatory and hence not covered in this article.
-An external load balancer is needed to route traffics towards redundant nodes of a particular service.
+- An external load balancer is needed to route traffics towards redundant nodes of a particular service.

 ## Internet

-- [x] Data at Rest](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-data-at-rest-encryption-requirements.html) is not mandatory and hence not covered in this article.
-A stable connectivity to internet is required during installation.
+- A stable connectivity to internet is required during installation.